IronCrisp/ProductManager/README.md

 # ProductManager
-Video game product manager with the use of Java, JavaFX19, fxml and JDBC driver for SQL database server connections.
+Video game product manager with the use of Java, JavaFX19, fxml and JDBC11 driver for SQL database server connections.

 Main Project objectives: